-- It is much more efficient. - mnesia:dirty_update_counter/3 is performed as an atomic operation although it is not protected by a transaction.
+- It is much more efficient. - mnesia:dirty\update\counter/3 is performed as an atomic operation although it is not protected by a transaction.

-If two processes perform mnesia:dirty_update_counter/3 simultaneously, both updates take effect without the risk of losing one of the updates.
+If two processes perform mnesia:dirty\update\counter/3 simultaneously, both updates take effect without the risk of losing one of the updates.
 The new value NewVal of the counter is returned.

-If Key do not exists, a new record is created with value Incr if it is larger than 0, otherwise it is set to 0.
+If Key does not exist, a new record is created with value Incr if it is larger than 0, otherwise it is set to 0.

 '''

-dirty_write(Record) -> ok | exit({aborted, Reason})
+dirty_write(Record :: tuple()) -> ok

 '''

-Calls mnesia:dirty_write(Tab, Record), where Tab is element(1, Record).
+Calls mnesia:dirty\write(Tab, Record), where Tab is element(1, Record).

 '''

-dirty_write(Tab, Record) -> ok | exit({aborted, Reason})
+dirty_write(Tab :: table(), Record :: tuple()) -> ok

 '''

-Dirty equivalent of the function mnesia:write/3.
+Dirty equivalent of the function mnesia: write/3.

+'''

-dump_log() -> dumped
+dump log() -> dumped

+'''

 Performs a user-initiated dump of the local log file.
 This is usually not necessary, as Mnesia by default manages this automatically.
-See configuration parameters dump_log_time_threshold and dump_log_write_threshold.
+See configuration parameters dump\log\time\threshold and dump\log\write\threshold.